SoftwareAG/c8y-docs/content/device-integration/device-integration-rest-bundle/hello-rest.md

 If you like to, you can repeat sending measurements.
 Before sending the request again, you should update the timestamp (value of attribute 'time') in order to create a time series.

 Now you are done.
-Enter the Device Management application in the {{< product-c8y-iot >}} UI, select your device on the "All devices" page and switch to the "Measurements" tab.
+Enter the Device Management web app in the {{< product-c8y-iot >}} UI, select your device on the "All devices" page and switch to the "Measurements" tab.
 Here you can see your measurement data.

 If you do not see data, you might need to change the filter setting to, for example, "last week" to include the timestamp you used in your submitted measurement.